owencraig/owencraig.github.io/_posts/2015-09-18-controlleras-and-scope-modifications-in-angular.md

     <!-- form inputs -->
 </form>
 ```
 After doing this we've got our button disabling as we expected, but we're now also able to reference the form from within our controller, excellent!
-Job done was can all go home.
+Job done we can all go home.

 ## Oooh!
 Magic!